zhxie/ikago/README.md

 `-local-only`: (Optional) Use loopback devices for listening only.

-`-d device`: (Optional) Remote device for sending and listening packets to and from server.
+`-d device`: (Optional) Remote pcap device for sending packets to server and local devices, and listening packets from server.

 `-p port`: Local port for listening.